bastian2001/pico-bidir-dshot/README.md

-# Bidirection DShot library for RP2040 / RP2350
+# Bidirectional DShot library for RP2040 / RP2350

 > [!NOTE]
 > This library is still in development and not yet ready for use.
 Please check in a few days.
 While the code itself is tested on my FC, refactoring for the library is still ongoing.